jessp01/fully-static-ffmpeg-build/README.md

 For more FFmpeg VMAF options, see https://ffmpeg.org/ffmpeg-filters.html#toc-libvmaf.libvmaf

 ## Important note about distributing the resulting binaries
-Legally, you are NOT, and therefore, should NOT, distribute the resulting binaries.
+Legally, you are **NOT allowed to and therefore, should NOT, distribute the resulting binaries.**
-The FFmpeg configure command in the Dockerfile includes the `--enable-gpl` and `--enable-nonfree` configuration options and FFmpeg binaries whose build process required these flags cannot be re-distributed.
+The FFmpeg configure command in the build.sh includes the `--enable-gpl` and `--enable-nonfree` configuration options and FFmpeg binaries whose build process required these flags cannot be re-distributed.

 For more info, see [FFmpeg License and Legal Considerations](https://ffmpeg.org/legal.html).